Sigma Pi Phi Fraternity, Westchester County, New York

 Archon Buddy Johnson (above) leads the Foundation's College-Prep program to assist students in Yonkers in preparing for college and gaining admission at the schools of choice.

 In May, 2013, the Foundation sponsored sessions at two high schools in Yonkers, featuring college counselor Donald Ruff (above).
 Archons Gregory Matthews and Spencer Disher joined Archon Buddy Disher at the presentations.

-In Dec., 2013, the Foundation made follow-up and second presentations at Riverside High School and Yonkers Montessori School.
-College counselor Donald Ruff (above, left) returned to speak to high-school students about all aspects of the college-application process.
+At Riverside High School and Yonkers Montessori School, college counselor Donald Ruff (above, left) returned in Dec., 2013, to speak to high-school students about all aspects of the college-application process.
 Archon Buddy Johnson (with Ruff, above right) also spoke to the students.

 Beta Zeta Boule'

 To see lists of Beta Zeta leaders and officers, past and present, click OFFICERS

 To learn about its activities and projects, click FOUNDATION